Tennessee

-Tennessee is a one-party consent state.
-Under Tenn.
-Code Ann. section 39-13-601, you may record any wire, oral, or electronic communication you are a party to, or that one party has consented to, without telling anyone else.
-Recording a conversation you are not part of, without consent from any participant, is a Class D felony carrying 2 to 12 years in prison and a maximum fine of $5,000.
+Tennessee is a one-party consent state under Tenn.
+Code Ann. section 39-13-601: any participant in a wire, oral, or electronic communication may record without notifying the other parties.
+Recording a conversation you are not part of is a Class D felony under section 39-13-602 carrying up to 12 years and a $5,000 fine.
 Victims may also bring a civil action under Tenn.
-Code Ann. section 39-13-603 with a $10,000 statutory minimum.
+Code Ann.
+Title 40, Chapter 6, Part 3 (the civil remedy formerly at section 39-13-603, repealed May 28, 2024 by Public Chapter 1045 of 2024), where the statutory minimum is $10,000.

 |---|---|